fatalaijon/ku-polls/README.md

 ## Requirements

-Requires Python 3.8 or newer and virtualenv.
-Required Python packages are listed in [requirements.txt]().
+Requires Python 3.8 or newer.
+Required Python packages are listed in [requirements.txt](./requirements.txt).

 ## Configure the Application